Mohamed-Moslemani/machine-learning-in-java/README.md

 ## 🌌 Acknowledgments

-Special thanks to the open-source community and all the Java developers advancing machine learning without the usual Python dependencies.
+A big thank you to the Java and ML communities, whose resources and open-source contributions make projects like this possible.

 ---

-**Ready to dive into machine learning with Java?
-Let’s code! 🤖🚀**
+**Ready to explore machine learning with Java?
+Let’s get started! 🚀**